 Radio Frequency Identification or more commonly known as RFID is the base technology of an umbrella of radio wave identification.
 RFID is communicated by RF or Radio waves, which is transmitted from an RFID tag back to the receiver, which would be the RFID reader.

-The RFID reader also known as the transceiver sends a signal or radio wave to the RFID tag or label, the tag then wakeup and transmits back the ID of the RFID tag or label.
+The RFID Reader also known as the transceiver sends a signal or radio wave to the RFID tags or labels, the tags then wakeup and transmits back the ID of the RFID tag or label.